makotobot98/notes/BigDataLearn/kafka.md

 - a designated broker work as a connector coordinating the kafka cluster
 ### Topic
 ### Partitions
-- a topic may be partitioned and furthured replicated
+- a topic may be partitioned and replicated
-- within a single partition messages are ordered with monotonic increasing id, orders will not be able to be guaranteed accross different partition for the same topic
+- within a single partition messages are ordered with monotonic increasing id, orders will not be able to be guaranteed across different partition for the same topic
 - ways for publisher to publish messages；
   1. directly specify which partition
-  2. based on the hash of keys (recommanded if care order, messages with same key goes in same partition and order is preserved)
+  2. based on the hash of keys (recommended if care order, messages with same key goes in same partition and order is preserved)
-  3. round robin (careful about the order may not be preserverd)
+  3. round robin (careful about the order may not be preserved)
 - within the partition each message is assigned with an increasing id. both consumer and publisher track their current offset.
-  > if a consumer crashed at partition p with its offset i, consumers in the same `consumer group` will come to continue consume the message with offset i. other consumer learned this offset by refering to the shared **zookeeper** file system
+  > if a consumer crashed at partition p with its offset i, consumers **in the same `consumer group`** will come to continue consume the message with offset i. other consumer can learn this offset by referring to the shared **zookeeper** file system or an internal kafka topic(this approach is better, since ZK is not good at high concurrent writes of offsets)
 ### Controller
 - a designated broker will be a controller of the kafka cluster, upon node failures controller will elect the ISR to be the new leader(if the failed node contains leader replication)
 - **Controller failure**: controller configuration is tracked using `ephemeral node` and `watcher` in **zookeeper** (in `kafkaDir/controller`);Also controllers uses monotonic increasing `epoch` id(in `kafkaDir/controllerEpoch`) to prevent split brain upon controller failure
 - How does Controller know the failure of brokers in the cluster? using zookeeper for cluster configuration

   > all nodes write their `broker id` in `kafkaDir/brokers/ids` as `ephemeral nodes`, and controller put a `watcher` on `kafkaDir/brokers/ids` and will be notified for any incoming/disconnected broker, and uppon new configuration, `controller` can get the new/leaving broker's info at `kafkaDir/brokers/topics`
-### Replciation
+### Replication
 replication mode includes ISR(In-Sync Replica) and OSR(Out-Sync Replica)
 - Leader and Follow uses HW and LEO as mechanisms to track which messages are guaranteed to be replicated accross all replications(on those ISR, not including OSR) [this is tracked using `HW`], and which messages are only replicated in leader and some but not all ISR replications [tracked using `LEO`]; Those messages that are marked by `HW` will be visible to consumers, and those between `HW` and `LEO` will not since they are not yet replicated
   - **LEO(log end offset)**: 即日志末端位移(log end offset)，记录了该副本日志中下一条消息的位移值。如果LEO=10，那么表示该副本保存了10条消息，位移值范围是[0, 9]。另外，Leader LEOFollower LEO的更新是有区别的。
   - **HW(high watermark)**: 即上面提到的水位值。对于同一个副本对象而言，其HW值不会大于LEO值。小于等于HW值的所有消息都被认为是“已备份”的（replicated）。Leader副本和Follower副本的HW更新不同。

     > there are still some consistency problem may occur using LEO/HW upon node failures, so it was introduced `leader epoch` in newer version of kafka to handle consistency in case of node failure
 ### Broker
 - a broker is an abstraction of a single kafka server(a physical server);